Joe’s clients include senior executives, partners, board directors, sportspersons and athletes.

-Joseph is instructed by both employees and employers to advise on all employment and HR issues.
-Acting for individuals and organisations allows Joseph to develop a deep understanding of the issues affecting both sides of a dispute.
+Acting for individuals and organisations allows Joe to develop a deep understanding of the issues affecting both sides of a dispute.

 Joseph gained his undergraduate degree in Economic History from Bristol University before obtaining his LLB at the University of Law.